January 06, 2018 Weather Forecast

 Hilo

-Today: Scattered showers.
-Mostly cloudy, with a low around 62.
-West wind around 8 mph.
-Chance of precipitation is 40%.
-New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Isolated showers.
-Mostly sunny, with a high near 75.
+Today: Isolated showers.
+Partly sunny, with a high near 80.
 West wind 5 to 9 mph becoming east northeast in the morning.
 Chance of precipitation is 20%.

-Tomorrow: Showers likely, mainly after midnight.
-Mostly cloudy, with a low around 63.
+Tonight: Scattered showers.
+Mostly cloudy, with a low around 64.
 North northeast wind 5 to 8 mph becoming west northwest in the evening.
-Chance of precipitation is 60%.
+Chance of precipitation is 50%.
 New precipitation amounts of less than a tenth of an inch possible.

+Tomorrow: Scattered showers.
+Partly sunny, with a high near 79.
+West northwest wind 5 to 8 mph becoming northeast in the morning.
+Chance of precipitation is 50%.
+New precipitation amounts of less than a tenth of an inch possible.

 Kona

-Today: Widespread haze.
-Clear, with a low around 61.
-East southeast wind 3 to 5 mph.

-Tonight: Isolated showers after noon.
+Today: Isolated showers after noon.
 Widespread haze.
-Sunny, with a high near 77.
+Increasing clouds, with a high near 78.
 West southwest wind 5 to 7 mph becoming calm in the afternoon.
 Chance of precipitation is 20%.

-Tomorrow: Isolated showers before midnight.
+Tonight: Isolated showers before midnight.
 Widespread haze.
-Mostly clear, with a low around 62.
-Calm wind becoming east southeast around 6 mph.
+Partly cloudy, with a low around 65.
+Calm wind becoming east southeast around 6 mph after midnight.
 Chance of precipitation is 20%.

+Tomorrow: Isolated showers after noon.
+Widespread haze.
+Mostly sunny, with a high near 79.
+East southeast wind around 6 mph becoming west in the morning.
+Chance of precipitation is 20%.

 Waimea

 Today: Isolated showers.
-Mostly cloudy, with a low around 50.
-Windy, with a northeast wind 20 to 24 mph, with gusts as high as 34 mph.
-Chance of precipitation is 20%.

-Tonight: Isolated showers before noon.
 Mostly sunny, with a high near 73.
 Windy, with a northeast wind around 25 mph, with gusts as high as 36 mph.
 Chance of precipitation is 20%.

+Tonight: Scattered showers.
+Mostly cloudy, with a low around 51.
+Windy, with a northeast wind around 25 mph, with gusts as high as 36 mph.
+Chance of precipitation is 30%.
+New precipitation amounts between a tenth and quarter of an inch possible.

 Tomorrow: Scattered showers.
-Mostly cloudy, with a low around 50.
-Windy, with a northeast wind 20 to 25 mph decreasing to 14 to 19 mph after midnight.
-Winds could gust as high as 36 mph.
-Chance of precipitation is 40%.
+Partly sunny, with a high near 72.
+Windy, with a northeast wind 18 to 25 mph, with gusts as high as 36 mph.
+Chance of precipitation is 30%.
 New precipitation amounts between a tenth and quarter of an inch possible.

 Kohala

 Today: Scattered showers.
-Mostly cloudy, with a low around 43.
-Windy, with an east northeast wind around 23 mph, with gusts as high as 32 mph.
-Chance of precipitation is 40%.
-New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Scattered showers, mainly before noon.
-Partly sunny, with a high near 69.
+Partly sunny, with a high near 72.
 Windy, with an east northeast wind 23 to 25 mph, with gusts as high as 36 mph.
 Chance of precipitation is 30%.

-Tomorrow: Showers likely, mainly after midnight.
-Mostly cloudy, with a low around 43.
-Windy, with an east northeast wind 15 to 25 mph, with gusts as high as 36 mph.
-Chance of precipitation is 60%.
 New precipitation amounts of less than a tenth of an inch possible.

+Tonight: Scattered showers.
+Mostly cloudy, with a low around 49.
+Windy, with an east northeast wind around 25 mph, with gusts as high as 36 mph.
+Chance of precipitation is 50%.
+New precipitation amounts of less than a tenth of an inch possible.

+Tomorrow: Scattered showers.
+Partly sunny, with a high near 71.
+Windy, with an east wind 21 to 25 mph, with gusts as high as 36 mph.
+Chance of precipitation is 50%.
+New precipitation amounts of less than a tenth of an inch possible.

 South Point

 Today: Widespread haze.
-Mostly clear, with a low around 72.
-Windy, with an east northeast wind around 26 mph, with gusts as high as 34 mph.

-Tonight: Widespread haze.
 Sunny, with a high near 78.
 Windy, with an east wind 25 to 28 mph, with gusts as high as 36 mph.

-Tomorrow: Isolated showers.
+Tonight: Isolated showers.
 Widespread haze.
-Partly cloudy, with a low around 72.
-Windy, with an east northeast wind 24 to 26 mph, with gusts as high as 34 mph.
+Partly cloudy, with a low around 70.
+Windy, with an east northeast wind around 26 mph, with gusts as high as 34 mph.
 Chance of precipitation is 20%.

+Tomorrow: Isolated showers before noon.
+Widespread haze.
+Mostly sunny, with a high near 77.
+Very windy, with an east wind 25 to 31 mph, with gusts as high as 40 mph.
+Chance of precipitation is 20%.

 Puna

-Today: Scattered showers.
-Mostly cloudy, with a low around 58.
-Northwest wind 10 to 13 mph.
-Chance of precipitation is 40%.
-New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Scattered showers, mainly before noon.
-Partly sunny, with a high near 74.
+Today: Scattered showers, mainly before noon.
+Partly sunny, with a high near 78.
 Breezy, with a north northwest wind 10 to 16 mph becoming northeast in the morning.
 Winds could gust as high as 22 mph.
 Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

-Tomorrow: Showers likely, mainly after midnight.
-Mostly cloudy, with a low around 59.
+Tonight: Scattered showers.
+Mostly cloudy, with a low around 61.
 North northwest wind 9 to 13 mph.
+Chance of precipitation is 50%.
+New precipitation amounts of less than a tenth of an inch possible.

+Tomorrow: Showers likely, mainly before noon.
+Partly sunny, with a high near 77.
+North wind 7 to 13 mph.
 Chance of precipitation is 60%.
-New precipitation amounts between a tenth and quarter of an inch possible.
+New precipitation amounts of less than a tenth of an inch possible.

 Waikoloa

-Tonight: Sunny, with a high near 78.
+Today: Sunny, with a high near 78.
 Breezy, with a northeast wind 10 to 15 mph increasing to 17 to 22 mph in the afternoon.
 Winds could gust as high as 31 mph.

-Tomorrow: Mostly clear, with a low around 63.
-Breezy, with an east northeast wind 8 to 16 mph, with gusts as high as 22 mph.
+Tonight: Mostly clear, with a low around 62.
+Breezy, with an east northeast wind 10 to 16 mph, with gusts as high as 22 mph.

-Moderate to locally breezy trade winds will continue through Monday, with lighter winds from Tuesday into mid-week as a weak front approaches the islands from the northwest.
-A mostly dry weather pattern will persist through Saturday, with brief windward showers.
-An increase in low-level moisture moving in from the east will bring more windward showers from Sunday into early next week, but most leeward areas should remain dry.
+Tomorrow: Sunny, with a high near 79.
+East northeast wind around 10 mph.

 Data Courtesy of NOAA.gov